Ukraine in the Eurovision Song Contest 2022

-Ukraine participated in and won the Eurovision Song Contest 2022 in Turin, Italy, with the song "Stefania" performed by the group Kalush Orchestra.
-The Ukrainian broadcaster Public Broadcasting Company of Ukraine (UA:PBC) organised a national final in order to select the Ukrainian entry for the 2022 contest.
+Ukraine was represented at the Eurovision Song Contest 2022 with the song "Stefania", written by Ihor Didenchuk, Ivan Klymenko, Oleh Psiuk, Tymofii Muzychuk, and Vitalii Duzhyk, and performed by the group Kalush Orchestra.
+The Ukrainian participating broadcaster, Public Broadcasting Company of Ukraine (UA:PBC), organised a national final in order to select its entry for the contest.
 Eight entries competed in the national selection held on 12 February 2022 and "Tini zabutykh predkiv" performed by Alina Pash was selected as the winner following the combination of votes from a three-member jury panel and a public televote.
-UA:PBC confirmed on 16 February 2022 that Pash would not represent Ukraine following controversy regarding her travel history to the territory of Crimea, and announced the national final runner-up, "Stefania" performed by Kalush Orchestra, as the Ukrainian entry on 22 February 2022.
+UA:PBC confirmed on 16 February 2022 that Pash would not represent Ukraine following controversy regarding her travel history to the territory of Crimea, and announced the national final runner-up, "Stefania" performed by Kalush Orchestra, as its entry on 22 February 2022.